MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-20-azure-security.md

 Azure Web Application Firewall is a feature of Azure Application Gateway (a web traffic load balancer) that provides centralised protection of your services from common exploits and vulnerabilities, such as SQL injection and cross-site scripting.
 You enable WAF via your own custom policy where you define the rules you want to apply from one of the [OWASP Core rule sets](https://docs.microsoft.com/en-us/azure/web-application-firewall/ag/application-gateway-crs-rulegroups-rules?tabs=owasp32).
 Azure WAF is an additional cost vs deploying an Application Gateway without the WAF feature enabled.
 However if you have DDoS protection enabled on the tenant then you pay the standard Application Gateway pricing for WAF.
 In West Europe Application Gateway with WAF is charged at £77.59 a month, with data processing charged at £0.0061 per connection/month.

 # Backup and Disaster Recovery

+> - How will you recover your service should malicious activity or disruption occur?

 Your last line of defence against security intrusion and malicious disruption is a working backup and disaster recovery strategy.
 It is important to consider both of these in isolation: a backup strategy does not necessarily allow you to recover from a disaster, in that it doesn't necessarily protect you from the loss of you primary Azure region, or give you the scripts and procedures necessary to fully recover your services if they are lost.
 Equally a disaster recovery strategy isn't a form of backup, as it typically involves replicating your data to a secondary location and malicious or accidental corruption or deletion of data would be immediately replicated to the secondary site.
 However implementing and regularly testing both backup and disaster recovery gives you the protection you need to recover quickly (and with minimal data loss) from an unexpected or malicious outage.